 Shocking Lice Facts You Need to Know To Defeat Them

-Lice lives by eating blood from the scalp of humans or animals.
-It will cause a itchiness and you will keep on scratching when the lice tries to drink the blood from your scalp.
+Lice live by eating blood from the scalp of humans or animals.
+It will cause itchiness and you will keep on scratching when the lice try to drink the blood from your scalp.
 Here are the facts about fleas that you must know.

 In one day, adult lice can produce 8-10 eggs.
 The lice egg is about 0.3-0.8 mm in size.
 The egg will be laid by an adult female louse at the base of the hair close to the scalp.
 After 8-9 days, the lice eggs will hatch into nymphs or small lice.
 The nymph will turn into an adult infestation after about 9-12 days of age and has 3 times the skin deification.